THE Sustainability Impact Ratings 2026

 Integrated Water Conservation Infrastructure

 Every faculty building at Telkom University is equipped with infiltration wells designed to collect and absorb rainwater into the ground.
-Through this system, rainwater from building rooftops and surrounding areas does not flow directly into final reservoirs or lakes, but instead seeps naturally into the soil, helping to replenish groundwater reserves and reduce the risk of surface flooding.
+Through this system, rainwater from building rooftops and surrounding areas does not flow directly into final reservoirs or lakes, but instead seeps naturally into the soil, helping to replenish groundwater reserves and prevent surface flooding.
+This approach not only optimizes the use of natural resources but also reinforces the university’s efforts to promote groundwater conservation and maintain ecological harmony within the southern Bandung region.

 Wastewater Treatment and Pollution Prevention